 Wholeheartedness is like peeling the onion, layer by layer we become more aware of our values, layer by layer we learn and layer by layer we develop our courage, and every time we do so, we increase our connection to others, we become more open and we inspire people around us because we have integrity, we involve others and dare to be vulnerable.

-I believe it starts with our core, with that I mean that we need to do our own inner work, be aware of our core values, our strengths, and weaknesses, and know our mission.
-Most of us have no idea what our mission or core values are.
+I have learned that most of us have no idea what our mission or core values are.
 In many of the coaching conversations I have, I find that we are not that good at celebrating our successes and our strengths.
 We are too busy, and there is not much time to think, and if we succeed we just keep going.

-In coaching conversations I learn that people feel stressed, unfocused, and lack balance in their life.
-Lack of clarity on what inspires and motivates you contributes to stress and lack of focus. because there is unclear direction but also a weak connection to your inner self.
+I have learned that people feel stressed, unfocused and lack balance in their life.
+Lack of clarity on what inspires and motives contribute to stress and lack of focus.

 I believe that opening up to wholeheartedness is one of the most important things we can do if we want to develop our leadership, regardless of position.
 From my perspective it starts from within, from inner connectedness, self-reflection and self-awareness.
 And the question we need to ask ourselves is; Who do I want to be, and how do I want to show up?

 I have developed a model that ties this together and I call it the Wholehearted Leader model;